Beneath Chicktawbut October 2023

 To be here

-It was a good day to be alive.
+It is a good day to be alive

 For me